marklysze/Magic-Pocket-Control-ESP32/README.md

 You will need to do the following to ensure that the TFT_eSPI library is configured for the LilyGO T-Display-S3:
 - Ensure you have uncommented the T-Display-S3 line (Around line 133) in the User_Setup_Select.h file (pio\build\libdeps\lilygo-t-display-s3\User_Setup_Select.h) for TFT_eSPI and also commented out the default line (Around line 30).

+# What can we do with these cameras?
+See the Blackmagic Camera Control Developer Information document, [Download here](https://documents.blackmagicdesign.com/DeveloperManuals/BlackmagicCameraControl.pdf).
+Though not that it's not up to date and I've used the sample code, noted below, to update functionality.
+There remains other functionality not documented or in the code samples that has been worked out by the community.

+I converted a lot of the Swift (Mac) code from Blackmagic Design's Cameras Code Samples, [Download here](https://www.blackmagicdesign.com/au/developer/product/camera)

+# Thank you to...
+- BlueMagic32: A great project to control cameras with an ESP32.
+It provided a reference for the Bluetooth connection functionality. [https://github.com/schoolpost/BlueMagic32](https://github.com/schoolpost/BlueMagic32)
+- LILYGO: For creating this product and having some code examples for it. [https://github.com/Xinyuan-LilyGO/T-Display-S3](https://github.com/Xinyuan-LilyGO/T-Display-S3)
+- Volos Projects on YouTube: For having an entertaining set of videos on programming for the T-Display-S3 [T-Display-S3 Touch example](https://www.youtube.com/watch?v=qwRpdarrsQA)

 # FAQ
-1. I'm not seeing anything on the screen: Ensure you have uncommented the T-Display-S3 line (Around line 133) in the User_Setup_Select.h file for TFT_eSPI and also commented out the default line (Around line 30).
+1. I'm not seeing anything on the screen?
+    - Ensure you have uncommented the T-Display-S3 line (Around line 133) in the User_Setup_Select.h file for TFT_eSPI and also commented out the default line (Around line 30).
 In PlatformIO this is under libdeps\lilygo-t-display-s3\TFT_eSPI\TFT_eSPI.h
 2. It's not working on my camera?
     - Ensure that you have Bluetooth turned on in the Setup menu on the camera
     - I have tested with the Pocket 4K and 6K (Original) - contact me if you are having trouble connecting to your camera.